sevonj/sevonj/README.md

 [➜ Go to repository](https://github.com/sevonj/titomachine)

 A project that explores emulation and inner workings of a computer.
-I built this mostly during the computer organization course at university.
+I built this during and after the computer organization course at university.

 <img src="https://github.com/user-attachments/assets/55fb1d1f-4595-44f1-98f0-c9d5140b398c" height="400" />